Hackett House School Tours 2015-2016

-The tour is paid for by a special fund that accommodates bus transportation to/from the Hackett House only (additional stops will not be covered).
-It will also pay for a substitute should one be needed.
+This tour is paid for by a special fund that accommodates bus transportation to/from the Hackett House only (additional stops will not be covered).

-A wealth of information awaits you in the TEACHER PACKET.
+A wealth of information awaits you in the TEACHER PACKET at http://www.hacketthouse.org/for-children/school-tours/.
 The packet will help prepare your students for the trip to the Hackett House as well as enrich their learning upon their return.